Horsbere Brook

 Horsbere Brook is a tributary of the River Severn.
-It begins at Great Witcombe and flows in a northwesternly direction towards Longford, it's mouth being the Severn.
+It begins at Great Witcombe and flows in a northwesterly direction towards Longford, Gloucestershire, it's mouth being the Severn.

 Part of the brook forms a section of the boundary between the villages of Longford and Longlevens.
 Horsbere is culverted as it passes under the A40, A38, A417, and A46 roads.

 Course

-Starting in Great Witcombe, the Brook takes an almost straight northwesternly-flowing direction, passing through the centre of Brockworth before entering Gloucester.
+Starting in Great Witcombe, the Brook takes an almost straight northwesterly-flowing direction, passing through the centre of Brockworth before entering Gloucester.
 As Horsbere Brook moves northwest, it begins to interact more with human settlements and infrastructure.
 It flows through the areas of Hucclecote and Barnwood, where its banks are sometimes reinforced to accommodate urban development.
 At this stage, the brook passes through the Horsbere Brook Flood Storage Area.

 Continuing its journey westward, Horsbere Brook enters Longlevens, a suburban area of Gloucester.
 Here, the brook meanders gently through open spaces, parks, and residential neighborhoods, with several footbridges and pathways providing public access.
 Horsbere Brook eventually flows into the River Severn East Channel.
 In this low-lying area, the brook widens slightly and slows down, carrying sediment and nutrients toward its final destination.
 The exact point where Horsbere Brook enters the Severn depends on water levels and any small-scale modifications to the local hydrology.